Financial-Times/php-health-check-ez-pack/README.md

 # php-health-check-ez-pack
-A pack of health checks to use with eZ Platform v1.13 and https://github.com/Financial-Times/php-health-check
+A pack of health checks to use with Ibexa platform 3.3 and https://github.com/Financial-Times/php-health-check

 ## Contents
 This health check pack contains a set of checks for eZ Core functionality.
 Currently this includes checks for search, database and persistence cache.